Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 2. technical data

-3. interaction of program  with user,
+3. interaction of program  with user

 4. interaction of users among themselves

-5. the outer view of A
+5. basic design of the application

 <a name="relateddocuments"></a>
 ## 1.4 Related documents